 The first step inLEDディスプレイbuilding isn’t buying materials—it’stalking to your client.
 Get these 3 things right, and you’ll skip 80% of future problems:

-Environment: Indoor or outdoor?
+Environment: 屋内または屋外?
 Outdoor screens need awaterproof back panel (aluminum composite or OSB board).
 Indoor recessed screens don’t, but theymusthave 300mm of depth for heat dissipation.

 2. Nail Down Screen Specs